olakad13/cd0037-API-Development-and-Documentation-project/backend/README.md

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs.
+- Returns: return a list of questions,number of total questions, current category, categories.

 ```json
 {